Your current path:

 At the end of the day, only a fraction of the 8 hours is actually used productively.
 The “popularity” of the 8-hour shift therefore does not reflect the benefits.

 Interestingly, this fact is largely ignored, although employers in particular should be interested in adapting working hours to more modern systems.
-After all, they are the ones paying the employees for the 8 hours, of which only a few were productive.
+After all, they are the ones paying employees for the 8 hours, of which only a few were productive.

 The problem with shift work